Is Shared Ownership a Good Idea For First Time Buyers?

 - It can sometimes work out cheaper than renting.
 The rent that you do pay is generally at a lower rate than would normally be charged on the open market.

-- Shared ownership properties are often built in private developments, helping to put affordable housing in the heart of sought-after areas.
+- Shared ownership properties are often built in private developments, helping to put affordable housing in the heart of sought after areas

 Shared ownership disadvantages